Winter Lawn Fertilizer: Tips On Keeping Your Grass Thrives

 In addition, you can also give fall fertilizers around four to five weeks before applying the winterizer.
 It will stimulate the root growth and prepare the soil for winter lawn fertilizer addition.

 Nonetheless, don’t give the fertilizers too early for your grass.
 It will trigger snow mold and diseases in the early spring because it grows lushly.
 You don’t want to mess up your efforts throughout the fall and winter, do you?
-Also, late fertilization is not recommended because the ground has frozen; thus, the lawn will not benefit from the nutrients of your fertilizer.

 Why Fertilize in Winter?

-Since your lawn goes through a lot in summer, it is better to let it rest and regain its energy in the fall by offering fall and winter lawn fertilizer.
 As we mentioned, winter fertilizer will nourish your lawns, thus strengthening and supporting their root system growth.
 It also allows the rhizomes, stems, and stolons to store the nutrients for the following spring, especially carbohydrates.

 Winter Lawn in Garden